-COLD – Dale Earnhardt, Jr.: Dale Jr. once again proved his inability to race well in the clutch during the Daytona 500.
+COLD – Dale Earnhardt Jr.: Dale Jr. once again proved his inability to race well in the clutch during the Daytona 500.
 His over-aggressive move on Brian Vickers took out several cars.
-Getting into another lap down car in Brian Vickers in front of the whole field, with a large portion of the race left, went to show that Junior seems to struggle when the pressure pours on him.
+Getting into another lap-down car in front of the whole field, with a large portion of the race left, went to show that Junior seems to struggle when the pressure pours on him.
 Junior acted immaturely after the race regarding the wreck, but at least confessed to overshooting his pit box (which put him a lap down).
-Junior is in his mid-30s, and is in his 10th full-time season racing Sprint Cup.
-He also is racing in top notch Hendrick Motorsports equipment, and is supposed to be a favorite for the championship.
-If he and his team do not begin running well when running well counts most, Junior’s move to Hendrick Motorsports could be considered one of the most over-hyped flops in NASCAR history.
+Junior is in his mid-30s and is in his 10th full-time season racing Sprint Cup.
+He also is racing in top-notch Hendrick Motorsports equipment and is supposed to be a favorite for the championship.
+If he and his team do not begin running well when running well counts most, Junior’s move to HMS could be considered one of the most over-hyped flops in NASCAR history.

 Here are some other issues or events that have made the “Hot” or Not” list:

-NOT – Jason Leffler’s penalty: NASCAR penalized Leffler five laps for aggressive driving, after wrecking Steven Wallace during the Nationwide Series race.
+NOT – Jason Leffler’s penalty: NASCAR penalized Leffler five laps for aggressive driving after wrecking Steve Wallace during the Nationwide Series race.
 The ensuing wreck took out several other cars.
 Unless a driver intentionally takes another driver out and it puts other cars in danger, like the wreck between David Gilliland and Juan Pablo Montoya at Texas late last season.
 David Reutimann ran over Ryan Newman during Thursday’s duel and received no penalty.
-Earnhardt, Jr. and Brian Vickers received no disciplinary action from NASCAR for their over-aggressive actions and resulting wreck during Sunday’s wreck.
-Drivers should not have to peek over their shoulders when they are making split second decisions during races, wondering if NASCAR is going to penalize them for their moves.
-Logano was unfairly assessed a penalty by NASCAR during the Toyota All-Star Showdown, and Saturday’s decision to penalize Leffler sets a nasty precedence for punishment that could leave drivers and teams in fear – especially as the short track races come closer.
+Earnhardt and Vickers received no disciplinary action from NASCAR for their over-aggressive actions and resulting wreck during Sunday’s wreck.
+Drivers should not have to peek over their shoulders when they are making split-second decisions during races, wondering if NASCAR is going to penalize them for their moves.
+Logano was unfairly assessed a penalty by NASCAR during the Toyota All-Star Showdown, and Saturday’s decision to penalize Leffler sets a nasty precedence for punishment that could leave drivers and teams in fear – especially as the short-track races come closer.